QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 **It's very important that you use only supported releases so that you continue to receive security updates.** This means that you *must* periodically upgrade Qubes OS and your templates before they reach EOL.
-You can always see which versions of Qubes OS and select templates are supported on the [Supported Versions](/doc/supported-releases/) page.
+You can always see which versions of Qubes OS and select templates are supported on the [supported releases](/doc/supported-releases/) page.

 In the case of Qubes OS itself, we will make an [announcement](/news/categories/#releases) when a supported Qubes OS release is